sablier-labs/docs/docs/concepts/06-glossary.md

 ## Segment

-An entity with three properties:
+A data entity with three properties:

 1. Amount
 2. Exponent
 3. Milestone

-A segment is an essential component of a non-linear stream, as it facilitates the calculation of the custom streaming curve.
+A segment is an essential component of a Lockup Dynamic stream, as it facilitates the calculation of the custom streaming curve.

 ## Start time